-The United States Government, like all governments, recognizes that the acceptance of bribes is the most basic form of corruption.
-Similarly, acceptance of gifts or payments may create an appearance of undue influence on Government workers.
+The United States government, like all governments, recognizes that the acceptance of bribes is the most basic form of corruption.
+Similarly, acceptance of gifts or payments may create an appearance of undue influence on government workers.

 Rules concerning Bribes and Salary Supplementation.
-You cannot receive anything of value from a non-Government source for taking action or failing to take action in your Government position.
-You also cannot accept payment for performing your Federal duties from a source other than the United States Government; for example, you cannot accept an honorarium for giving a presentation as part of your NTIA duties.
+You cannot receive anything of value from a non-government source for taking action or failing to take action in your government position.
+You also cannot accept payment for performing your federal duties from a source other than the United States government; for example, you cannot accept an honorarium for giving a presentation as part of your government duties.

-General Rule concerning Personal Gifts from Non-Federal Sources.
-Generally, you cannot accept a gift from anyone who has or is seeking business with or action from the Department of Commerce, is regulated by Commerce, or has interests that can be affected by performance of your NIST duties or a gift that was offered to you because of your NTIA position.
+General Rule concerning Personal Gifts from Non-federal Sources.
+Generally, you cannot accept a gift from anyone who has or is seeking business with or action from the Department of Commerce, is regulated by Commerce, or has interests that can be affected by performance of your federal duties or a gift that was offered to you because of your agency position.
 Gifts to family members because of their relationship to you are considered gifts to you.